Construction Engineering Management (CEM)

 CEM 441, HEAVY CIVIL CONSTRUCTION MANAGEMENT, 4 Credits

-Heavy civil construction management methods.
-Construction equipment types, capabilities, costs, productivity, and the selection and planning of equipment needed for a project.
-Soil characteristics, quantity analysis, and movement on construction sites.
+Explores heavy civil construction methods.
+Focuses on construction equipment types, capabilities, costs, productivity, and the selection, planning, and use of equipment needed for a construction project.
+Develops an estimate using production and costs from an actual project.
+Introduces soil characteristics, concrete construction, quantity analyses, and movement on construction sites.

 CEM 442, BUILDING CONSTRUCTION MANAGEMENT, 4 Credits